GeorgyKwe/Oasis/README.md

 # Oasis
 To learn.
-To copy.
-To promote,
+To cope.
+To promote.